 We’re sharing some of our favourite home desk and decor pieces with you, to help you enhance your child’s study area, to hopefully motivate them to get their schoolwork done while they’re working at home.
 We’re hoping that with a few minor updates, your child will remain engaged as they adjust to this new form of at-home learning.

-Try adding these decor pieces to their study area:
+Try adding these home study decor pieces to your kids study area

 The kids will love how playful this lamp is, and it puts off just the right kind of light for working on math problems.
 Dimmable, with three different settings, a light touch for on and off, plus a flexible goose neck to suit any task, this lamp will add some colour to their work space.
 Just for fun, the base lights up too, and can change colour to match their room! ($20)